vihaan-goyal/PetLife/README.md

 - Cat
 - Koala

-Each pet has attributes like **happiness** and responds to how well it is treated.
+Each pet has attributes like which responds to how well it is treated.

 The pet system is managed through the **PetManager**, which tracks and creates pets. :contentReference[oaicite:2]{index=2}